Monday, December 23, 2024

 Government bonds in the NBU portfolio are a debt, which means they need to be repaid.
 Given its size, this could be a real problem for the government in the future.
 However, fortunately, the redemption of these bonds is almost evenly spread over time until 2052.

-“Of course, the NBU portfolio is large and accounts for almost 46% of all government bonds in circulation.
+“Of course, the NBU’s portfolio is large and accounts for almost 46% of all government bonds in circulation.
 The largest volume of repayments will occur in 2037, when 120 billion hryvnia of war bonds will be repaid.
-But in general, the redemption of bonds in the portfolio is distributed over a long period and will not create any problems for the budget,” notes Taras Kotovich, senior financial analyst of the ICU group.
+But in general, the repayment of bonds in the portfolio is distributed over a long period and will not create any problems for the budget,” notes Taras Kotovich, senior financial analyst of the ICU group.

 These debts must not only be repaid, but also serviced, that is, interest must be paid.
 The size of payments for most of the government’s debt to the NBU, amounting to UAH 425.18 billion, is floating and depends on the level of inflation and the discount rate.
 In other words, it is quite difficult for the Ministry of Finance to predict the future volume of payments.